Pelvic Floor Physiotherapy

 The vestibular system is located in our inner ear and is a sensory system that provides us with our sense of balance and awareness of our orientation in space.
 Sometimes this system becomes affected and may result in symptoms of vertigo.
 Vertigo is not harmful, but presents as short, frequent and sudden sensations of spinning and dizziness.
 Sarah Despatie has received vestibular training, to assess and treat impairments of the vestibular system, such as vertigo.

-Dr. Sara Brand has completed her M1, M2, and Graston Specialist certifications.
+Dr. MJ Cardinal has completed her M1, M2, and Graston Specialist certifications.
 Graston is an instrumented soft tissue mobilization technique directed at soft tissues to improve their tissue structure – whether it is chronic, acute or post- surgical.
 Graston technique uses instruments that enable the treatment of scar tissue and fascial restrictions during rehabilitation that allows for faster rehabilitation and with greater success when the goal is restoring range of motion, eliminating pain, and restoring normal function.

 Cupping is a form of alternative medicine in which cups are place on the skin and suction is created underneath.
 The therapist then glides the cups over the skin with the primary goal of breaking up restrictions in the fascia between the superficial skin layer and the muscular layer.
 Breaking up these restrictions helps to increase the range of motion, increase circulation which helps in muscular repair and decreasing pain.